proycon/foliadocserve/README.rst

 The **ADD** and **EDIT** change actual attributes, this is done in the *assignment expression* that starts with the **WITH** keyword.
-It applies to all the common FoLiA attributes like the *WHERE* keyword, but has no operator or boolean logic, as it is a pure assignment function.
+It applies to all the common FoLiA attributes like the **WHERE** keyword, but has no operator or boolean logic, as it is a pure assignment function.

-SELECT and DELETE only support WHERE, EDIT supports both WHERE and WITH, and ADD supports only WITH.
+SELECT and DELETE only support WHERE, EDIT supports both WHERE and WITH, if both are use they than WHERE is always before WITH. the ADD action supports only WITH.
 If an EDIT is done on an annotation that can not be found, and there is no WHERE clause, then it will fall back to ADD.

 Here is an **EDIT** query that changes all nouns in the document to verbs::